flow-io/flow-csum/README.md

 ### sStream.sum( [value] )

 This method is a setter/getter.
-If no value is provided, returns the initial sum value.
+If no `value` is provided, returns the initial sum `value`.
 To set the initial sum,

 ``` javascript
 sStream.sum( 100 );